-Pay off a mortgage or invest?
+Pay down your mortgage or invest?
 3 steps to help you decide

-The question of whether to carry a mortgage into retirement has two distinct components: emotional and rational.
-A home represents so much more than the return you might get from it — it’s where you raise a family and create memories.
+The question of whether to put extra cash against your mortgage to pay it off early has two distinct components: emotional and rational.
+On an emotional level, your home represents so much more than the return you might get from it — it’s where you raise a family and create memories.

 On a purely rational level, a home is like buying an investment: You take out a loan, buy a home, make payments and hope it appreciates in value.
-But, as we were reminded in 2008, investment markets don’t always go up, and neither do home values.
+But, as we were reminded in the first half of 2022, investment markets don’t always go up.
+And neither do home values.

 The return on paying off your mortgage early — either through regular extra monthly payments or by occasional lump sums — is the amount of money that would have been paid in interest.
-What you don’t know is the return you would have gotten on the money had it not been used to pay off the mortgage.
+What you don’t know is the return you would have gotten on the money if you invested it instead.

-That said, interest rates aren’t as much of a make-or-break factor as homeowners may think.
-When mortgage interest rates are low, expected returns in the stock market can also be lower.
-This is particularly true for people nearing retirement, who tend to reduce their exposure to risk by investing in fixed-income rather than equity products.
+That said, interest rates aren’t as much of a make-or-break factor as homeowners may think when deciding whether to pay off the mortgage or invest.
+When mortgage interest rates are low, expected returns in the stock market can be even lower.
+This is particularly true for people nearing retirement, who tend to reduce their exposure to risk by investing in fixed income rather than equity products.

 Before even considering paying off your mortgage, make sure to fund savings and retirement accounts and pay off other higher-interest loans.
 If you’ve paid off your home, consider setting up a home equity line of credit as soon as possible in case you need liquidity down the road.
 In an emergency, you could access the equity in your home.

-Bringing a tax professional into the discussion is invaluable for understanding how retaining or paying off your mortgage will affect your tax situation, a component that is often more impactful than homeowners may realize.
+Your advisor can work with your tax professional to help you evaluable how retaining or paying off your mortgage will affect your tax situation — a component that is often more impactful than homeowners may realize.

-An advisor can help you explore other scenarios based on income, savings, lifestyle, expenses and risk tolerance.
+Your advisor can also help you explore other scenarios based on income, savings, lifestyle, expenses and risk tolerance.

 Or, request an appointment online to speak with an advisor.